Please select any day below to view that destination

-Wide eyed with wonder, there’s nothing like a child’s face on safari for the first time.
-Educational, engaging and exciting, safari holidays are great for the whole family no matter the age.
+Make memories together with this two-week adventure-filled holiday featuring exceptional safari destinations, up-close wildlife encounters and enchanting lakeside living.
+Wide-eyed with wonder, there’s nothing like a child’s face on safari for the first time.
+Educational, engaging and exciting, safari holidays are great for the whole family, no matter the age.

 You stay here for two nights, allowing the children to acclimatise and recover from the long-haul flight before heading deeper into the bush to Malawi’s only ‘Big Five’ Nature Reserve, Majete, where you’ll stay in luxury at Mkulumadzi Lodge by Robin Pope Safaris for two nights.
 Robin Pope Safaris actively encourage family safaris, so much so that they have special privileges when travelling as a family.

-After, you’ll venture to the ‘Place of the Hippo’ for three nights at Mvuu lodge, where you’ll float down the Shire river in search of black rhino, lion, elephants and more.
+After, you’ll venture to the ‘Place of the Hippo’ for three nights at Mvuu Lodge, where you’ll float down the Shire River in search of black rhinos, lions, elephants and more.
 Round off your amazing holiday with four days soaking up the relaxed way of life on the ‘Lake of Stars’ in Cape Maclear staying at the beachside Makokola Retreat.
-With water sports, tennis courts, volleyball, sailing, a spa and beachside pool, there is something for the whole family to enjoy.
+With water sports, tennis courts, volleyball, sailing, a spa and a beachside pool, there is something for the whole family to enjoy.

-On arrival into Malawi you will meet your local guide and enjoy a private transfer to Game Haven Lodge, around an hour’s journey from the airport.
+On arrival in Malawi, you will meet your local guide and enjoy a private transfer to Game Haven Lodge, around an hour’s journey from the airport.
 You’ll stay here for two nights in a Sable family room.